Updated: Apr 24

 Not making sure I was growing intermediate day, or preferably, long day onions.

-Planting the bulb too deep.
+Planting the onion bulb too deep.

 Long Day vs. Short Day Onions

 Onions are photothermic.
 That means they need enough hours of daylight to grow to their full potential.

 One of the most exciting tips I have learned for growing onions is that there are long day, intermediate day and short day onions.
 Up here in Canada in the northern hemisphere (or in latitudes 37–47°), where the summer days are long and winter days short we should be planting long day or intermediate day (sometimes labeled day-neutral) onions.
 If you are northern Canada, go for the long day onions.
 Long day onions require 14 to 16 hours of daylight to mature.
 Near the equator intermediate day onions grow best and in the southern hemisphere, short day onions.

 As long-day onion bulbs grow quickly when there are more hours of sunlight in the day, it is beneficial to plant onions as soon as the soil is workable and night temperatures are warmer than -6C (20F).
 With June 21st being the longest day with respect to hours of sunlight, planting onions earlier allows them to get the most out of the long days.

 Long Day Onion Varieties grow well in Canada

 Here is a list of long day onions that grow well in northern climates.

 Southport White Globe